picocom-ng/picocom/README.md

 Alternatively, and preferably, you can add yourself to the user-group that your system has for allowing access to serial ports.
+For most

-For most Unix-like systems this group is called "dialout" or "uucp".
+Unix-like systems this group is called "dialout" or "uucp".
 You can verify the group assigned to your TTY with `ls -l /dev/ttyS0`.
 From now on, let's assume your TTY's group is "dialout".
-Consult your system's documentation to find out how you can do this (as it differs form system to system).
+Consult your system's documentation to find out how you can do this (as it differs from system to system).
 On most Linux systems you can do it like this:

     sudo usermod -a -G dialout username